Assisted Sales: What are They and Do They Work? 2023

 • The buyer makes all required improvements throughout the stipulated period, then sells the property and pays the seller the remainder of the sum upon which they had previously agreed

-Benefits of an Assisted Sale with a Cash Advance
+Benefits of an Assisted Sale with a cash advance

-So why opt for an Assisted Sale with a cash advance?
+So why opt for an assisted sale with a cash advance?
 Here are some of the top benefits.

 The Potential Profit